zning1994/processing/USEFULTHINGS.md

 * **dubizzle**: 同上。<https://dubai.dubizzle.com/en/property-for-rent/residential/>
 * **How to Buy & Rent Property in Dubai (Ultimate Guide)**: <https://www.youtube.com/watch?v=9KJBhk7aBFQ>
 * **10 Things You Need To Know Before Renting a Property in Dubai**: <https://www.youtube.com/watch?v=YZbeRD9b2EM>
+* **The Run Philosophy Organization**: You know what.
+But these information should judge before use, carefully agree. <https://github.com/The-Run-Philosophy-Organization> <https://github.com/The-Run-Philosophy-Organization/run>